 Is the following an observational or experimental study?
 A study want to know if calling at different times of day affects responses.
-They call at noon and at 6PM and compare the results.
+They call a randomly selected sample of people at noon and another randomly selected sample of people at 6PM and compare the results.

-Is the following an observational or experimental study?
-A study want to know if calling at different times of day affects responses.
-They call at noon and at 6PM and compare the results.
 A study wants to know the effect of laughter on respondent's answers.
 They ask people political questions after they've watched a stand-up comic.